sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/exercises/terminal/git.md

 2. Make a commit with changes and a commit meesage.

 3. Push your changes to a remote using your terminal.
+If you do not have ssh configured, you should make a privaste and public ssh-key.

 Good luck!